MindPointGroup/lambda-recurse/README.md

     * a newly created RDS Database instance is ready
     * an importImage operation is complete

-## INSTALL
+# INSTALL
 `npm install lambda-recurse`

-## USAGE
+# USAGE
 You need to make sure that your lambda function at **least** has permissions to invoke itself.

-A simple policy to allow for cloudwatch logs and to self invoke would look like
+A simple policy to allow for cloudwatch logs and to self invoke...

 ```json
 {